IngDiegomo/IMC-project/README.md

 6. routines: This file contains all the routines that the project performs while functioning.
 7. main: Main python file of the project.

-All the python files with "test" on their name were used to test a specific feature befor writing the code.
+All the python files with "test" on their name were used to test a specific feature before writing the code.

 ### Arduino Codes